facet-lang/facet/docs/HOAS.md

 - ❌ (almost?) impossible to eliminate possibility of failure under binders by e.g. rebuilding w/ `Identity`
   - running the actions eagerly means needing to substitute
   - `weaken :: Type Identity a -> Type Maybe a` requires `strengthen :: Type Maybe a -> Maybe (Type Identity a)`, which in turn requires substitution because you can’t eliminate the `Maybe` under the binder
+  - might actually be impossible to define `strengthen` without substitution, period
 - ❌ “exotic” terms